KTH/devops-course/README.md

 To pass the course, the student has to complete and pass between 3 and 5 tasks:
-* The tasks are in category: "[presentation](https://github.com/KTH/devops-course/blob/2023/grading-criteria.md#presentations)", "[essay](https://github.com/KTH/devops-course/blob/2023/grading-criteria.md#essays)", "[demo](https://github.com/KTH/devops-course/blob/2023/grading-criteria.md#demos)", "[executable tutorial](https://github.com/KTH/devops-course/blob/2023/grading-criteria.md#executable-tutorials)", "[contribution to open-source](https://github.com/KTH/devops-course/blob/2023/grading-criteria.md#open-source-contributions)", "[feedback](https://github.com/KTH/devops-course/blob/2023/grading-criteria.md#feedback)" (choose four out of them, at most one in the same category, it is not necessary to cover everything).
+* The tasks are in category: "[presentation](https://github.com/KTH/devops-course/blob/2023/grading-criteria.md#presentations)", "[essay](https://github.com/KTH/devops-course/blob/2023/grading-criteria.md#essays)", "[demo](https://github.com/KTH/devops-course/blob/2023/grading-criteria.md#demos)", "[executable tutorial](https://github.com/KTH/devops-course/blob/2023/grading-criteria.md#executable-tutorials)", "[contribution to open-source](https://github.com/KTH/devops-course/blob/2023/grading-criteria.md#open-source-contributions)", "[feedback](https://github.com/KTH/devops-course/blob/2023/grading-criteria.md#feedback)" (presentation and demos are mandatory, at most one in the same category, it is not necessary to cover everything).
 * The [grading criteria page](grading-criteria.md) is the unique reference which explains how to pass each task category.
 * The student proposes a category and a topic, which is discussed and accepted by the TA.
 The proposal is made as a pull-request on this repository.
-The four graded contributions must have little overlap.
+The 3-5 graded contributions must have little overlap.
 * The same student cannot choose the same topic for two different tasks.
-The four tasks should cover different aspects of DevOps.
+The 3-5 tasks should cover different aspects of DevOps.
 * Deadlines:
-  * Deadline to complete task 1: April 5, 17h Stockholm time
+  * Deadline for presentations and demos: the day and time they are given in person
-  * Deadline to complete task 2: April 19, 17h Stockholm time
+  * Deadline 1 for essay / katacoda / open-source: April 10, 17h Stockholm time
-  * Deadline to complete task 3: May 3, 17h Stockholm time
+  * Deadline 2 for essay / katacoda / open-source: April 24, 17h Stockholm time
-  * Deadline to complete task 4: May 17, 17h Stockholm time
+  * Deadline 3 for essay / katacoda / open-source: May 8, 17h Stockholm time
-  * Deadline to complete task 5 (optional): May 23, 17h Stockholm time
+  * Deadline for feedback on essays or katacodas: 48 hours after delivery for a given deadline
   * Deadline for repeated tasks (all): May 31, 17h Stockholm time.
   * The deadlines are strict and cannot be extended.
+Not meeting a deadline means failing the task / the repetition.
 * Final grading scheme
   * A: 5 completed tasks
   * C: 4 completed tasks
   * E: 3 completed tasks (excluding feedback)
-* Group work is encouraged (max 2 persons) but you cannot be with the same persons for more than 2 projects.
+* Group work is encouraged (max 2 persons) but you cannot be with the same person for more than 2 projects.
 You can work alone for one or at most two projects.
-* A failed task requires to pass it again at the end of the course, based on the feedback from the failure.
+* A failed task requires to pass it again at the end of the course (repeat), based on the feedback from the failure.
 A task can only be repeated once.
 * If the whole course is failed, no grades are kept if the student registers again to the course the year after.
 * After a proposal has been merged, the topic of that proposal cannot be changed.